 Use of various RTK inhibitors in combination with inhibitors specific for PI3K, mTOR, and MEK allowed for mapping of the signaling network downstream of these RTKs.

 LAB MEDIA: 2849_PTMScan_Fig16.
+Display figure and hold for a few extra seconds for reader to digest

 The PTMScan report shown here is similar to the ones generated in the published study.
 This report focuses on the cell line H1703, which is a non-small cell lung cancer cell line driven by PDGFRalpha, and is one of the three lines used in the study.

-SCREEN: Screen capture video of PTMScan report highlighting the H1703
+SCREEN: Screen capture video of PTMScan report highlighting the H1703 What is screen capture video?
+Just show table, not the table on a computer screen.

 The cells were treated with the PI3 Kinase inhibitor, Wortmannin, and changes in the phosphorylation state of RxRxxS/T Motif-containing proteins were examined.
 Since Wortmannin acts directly upstream of Akt, the changes observed occur specifically in Akt substrates.

 Authors, for point 4.8, are these treatments included on the report.
 Is there a visual we can highlight or scroll to while this is narrated?
+Yes, on the top of the report.
+Please highlight this area during narration.

 The report contains both qualitative and quantitative results.
-Sequence assignments are included in an xls table format with over 170 phosphorylation sites identified.
+Peptide sequences, protein ID, and corresponding phosphorylation sites are included in an xls table format with over 170 sites identified.
 Modified proteins are organized by biological functions for easy review of the data.

 SCREEN: Screen capture video of PTMScan report showing sequence assignments in an xls table and phosphorylation sites.
 Screen switched to the modified proteins organized by biological functions.
 Authors, is this re-wording correct, that is, are the modifications included in the xls table?
+Not clear what the question is.
+Show proteins grouped by biological function yellow highlighted bars with fold change (primarily left columns).

 Highlighted in green in the fold change column are proteins that were determined to exhibit a fold change above the threshold.